From Role-Based Surgical Domain Modeling

 Abstract

 Surgical data science increasingly relies on role-based domain models.
 However, these fail to capture the significance of individual team members and their collaborative dynamics on surgical outcomes.
 We propose a paradigm shift towards staff-centric surgical domain models, which model individual traits as opposed to considering staff as interchangeable surgical roles.
 To achieve this, we address the necessary problem of person re-identification in the operating room (OR), which has been hindered due to the challenging visual environment, where traditional biometric cues are obscured.
-To overcome monotenous texture appearances due to standardized attire, we introduce a novel approach that leverages 3D shape and articulated motion cues to achieve robust, invariant biometric signatures for personnel re-identification.
-We further present TrackOR, an end-to-end framework capable of maintaining persistent staff identities throughout long surgical procedures, even across extended absences.
-The proposed staff-centric models enable downstream analyses, such as 3D activity imprints and temporal pathways, which ultimately pave the way for surgical domain models that delineate team dynamics from procedural efficiency and patient outcomes.
+To overcome monotonous texture appearances due to standardized attire, we introduce a novel approach that leverages 3D shape and articulated motion cues to achieve robust, invariant biometric signatures for personnel re-identification.

 TL;DR: